IFirstTeaLover/brinc/README.md

-os i made in javascript
+os i made in javascript.
 sometime, maybe, just maybe, you would be able to create apps in it thats it